chanb/MeLeCaR/README.md

 # MeLeCaR

-We attemp to create a cache eviction policy using multi-label multi-class supervised learning and reinforcement learning.
+We attempt to create a cache eviction policy using multi-label multi-class supervised learning and reinforcement learning.
 For reinforcement learning context, we treat the problem as a multi-armed bandit problem, with action space equals to the cache size.

 ## Supervised Learning Approach
 - GRU Model with sequence length of 5